IanMitchell/buddy_api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+#### Testing

+To test this gem, you'll need to register a test application on Buddy.
+Make a new file `test/config.yml` with the following contents:

+    appID: Your ID Here
+    appKey: Your Key Here

+After that, you should be able to run `rake test` effectively.